-Laura Associate, Internal Audit - Corporate Internal Audit division, London
+Laura Associate, Internal Audit - Corporate Internal Audit Department, London

 "I’m still learning and I’m sure I’ll still be learning for quite some time."

 I joined the RAF in 2004.
 Adapting to different roles is key to any military person's career.
 That enables you to go into situations and be confident that you can take in a lot of information.
 You can learn quickly.
 I decided to leave the Air Force for a number of reasons.
 I wanted to explore what it was that I could do in a different industry.